PawseySC/singularity-containers/_episodes/47-other-tools.md

 A price to pay in using HPCCM is that translating a bash installation into a HPCCM recipe requires a lot of rewrite, as opposed to the smaller edits when porting to Dockerfiles and Singularity def files.

 More information on HPCCM can be found in the [HPCCM docs](https://github.com/NVIDIA/hpc-container-maker/tree/master/docs).

+### Spack

+[Spack](https://spack.io) is a package manager for HPC, with the main purpose of automating the build of scientific applications and their dependencies.

+Interestingly, it can also be used to automate the generation of Dockerfiles and Singularity def files.

 ### Podman